Secondary education: Definition

 The end of lower secondary education often coincides with the end of compulsory education in countries where that exists.

-(Upper) secondary education starts on the completion of basic education, which also is defined as completion of lower secondary education.
+(Upper) secondary education begins after completing basic education, which is also defined as completing lower secondary education.
 The educational focus is varied according to the student's interests and future direction.
 Education at this level is usually voluntary.

 (Upper) secondary education is likely to show these criteria: